Why are My Hydrangea Leaves Turning Brown?

 - Plant a small tree to resist the wind.

-- Slower the evaporation rate by planting grass.
+- Slowing the evaporation rate by planting grass.

 How to Avoid Mishandled Transplantation: